alanwatsonforster/glass/src/glass/groundunitdata/SAMs.md

 - AS has it.
 Again, from its 4 ready missiles it seems to be a single vehicle.
 - Data from Puma.
 - Wikipedia says one on four has RWR.

+## SA-11

+In AS

+### Launcher

+- AS has 4 ready missiles, so it seems to be a single vehicle.
+It does not have an EWR.
+However, the rules allow a SAM unit to lock-on with just its TTR (although an EWR gives a beneficial modifier).
+- Puma gives 4 ready missiles, but also gives an EWR.
+- Wikipedia states that a battery is two TELAR (four missiles each) and one TEL (6 missiles) and that a battalion has a command vehicle, and EWR, and three batteries.
+- Wikipedia states that the 9K37 uses the 9S18 (Tube Arm) or 9S18M1 (Snow Drift) EWR.

+### Missiles

+- Puma has slightly different flight properties for the CW and OP versions.
+I have adopted the CW version.